New Patients

 About menopause

-• Natural menopause occurs as a normal result of the aging process, typically between the age of 40 to 60, but it can occur earlier or later depending on your body, medical history, and genetics.
+• Natural menopause occurs as a normal result of the aging process.
+The average age of menopause is 51 and the usual range is between the ages of 40 to 60.
+Menopause can occur earlier or later depending on your body, medical history, and genetics.

-• Menopause can be “induced” by an external agent or event, such as removal of the ovaries (know as surgical menopause), chemotherapy or illness.
+• Menopause can be “induced” by an external agent or event, such as removal of the ovaries (surgical menopause), chemotherapy or illness.
 Surgical menopause may trigger more severe symptoms due to the sudden loss of hormones.

 • If menopause is reached prior to age 40, it is considered “premature.”